 I thought I would try to answer a slightly controversial and highly personal question I’ve been getting about holidays to the UAE – which is better, Dubai or Abu Dhabi?

 Now, I’ve been to both Emirates and loved them individually.
 They also work great as a multi-centre trip.
-(Once Covid restrictions make it a bit easier to travel between the two.)
 But there is one of the two that I’m really keen to return to for a winter sun family holiday.
 Read on to discover which Emirate it is!

 (Disclosure, I visited both Dubai and Abu Dhabi on a self-funded trip in 2016.
 I recently returned to Abu Dhabi on a press trip.
 This article is not related to that campaign and is based purely on personal opinion.)